 We are working closely with Haringey Council as they regenerate the North Tottenham area.
 As part of these plans we are improving White Hart Lane station.
 This will include:

-The station has received £1.8m in funding from the Department for Transport's Access for All fund and £900k from the adjacent Ballymore housing development.
+The station has received £3m in funding from the Department for Transport's Access for All fund and £900k from the adjacent Ballymore housing development.
 The remainder is being invested by TfL.

 The new station is designed to accommodate future growth in passenger numbers, with more gates and a much larger passenger circulation area.

-This is the largest Access for All scheme on the London Overground network and is a key interchange for north west London, given the proximity to West Hampstead's Thameslink and Underground stations.
+This is the largest Access for All scheme on the London Overground network and is a key interchange for North West London, given the proximity to West Hampstead's Thameslink and Underground stations.

-While we are building the new station building, the existing station will remain open until the new one is complete.
+Work has now begun and is due to finish during 2019.
+While we are building the new station, the existing station will remain open.

 Rail transport in London is going through a period of massive enhancement.
 The scale of the projects is unprecedented.
 Constructing new routes which interchange with the current network, while operating existing services and introducing additional service offerings, is a huge challenge with great potential benefits for our network.